 BIOGRAPHISCHES KÜNSTLER-LEXICON A WWW page,

-here, sets out in
+(no longer), sets out in

 German some biographical words about Schenck, words described as being 'Dr. Hermann Alex.
 Müller, Leipzig, Verlag des Bibliographischen Instituts,

 1882'.
 Which sounds to me, but I may be totally wrong, to be a directory of

 biographies, published in Leipzig, in Germany, in 1882.

 I did attempt to translate the text using WWW translation sites.
 But

 do not show the English results here, results which are very poor indeed.
 A translation of the German text into modern English,

 for insertion in the empty box at right below, would be most